 The Clothesline Project is an artistic display to address the issue of sexual and relationship violence.

 The purpose of the project is:

-- To bear witness to the survivors as well as the victims of sexual violence
+- To bear witness to the survivors of power-based violence as well as those who have lost their lives

 - To help with the healing process for people who have lost a loved one or are survivors of this violence